aastopher/stakk/README.md

 ## Description

-Stakk is designed to stack functions into a register, the registered stack is designed to be consumed by a stack of modular utilities.
-This pattern is intended to facilitate a lower barrier for entry to configure command line interfaces, benchmark tasks, and manage threaded agents.
+Register functions to a stack, each stack can be linked to modular utilities.
+The stakk pattern is intended to facilitate a lower barrier for entry to configure command line interfaces, benchmark tasks, and interact with threaded agents.

 ***

 ## Quick Start: